NathanaelSpecht/Engine/README.md

 # Links

 Included files:
-- TIS uses the zlib license, which can be found in the LICENSE file.
+- The license for TIS can be found in the LICENSE file.
 - TIS links to the SDL library.
 The license for it can be found in the `sdl` folder.
 - All graphics included with this project are made by me and are free to use.